tensorknower69/idris2-extra/README.md

 - Is there a more elegant way to deal with lazyness of `Applicative`, `Alternative` and more  (Idris 2, version 0.3.0-1d96dd2bd)

-  See `Extra.Lazy` and `Extra.Parser`.
+  See `Extra.Parser`.
 There are situations where applicatives with laziness must be used or otherwise the program will halt at compiletime/runtime.
 But according to https://github.com/idris-lang/Idris2/pull/867, it seems as if having designated interfaces isn't the answer.
 I'm puzzled.

 - Incomplete ipkg implementation?